Plon/MasterThesis/LitReview/rl_function_approximation.md

  &= \lim_{t \rightarrow \infty} \mathbb{E}[R_t | S_0, A_{0:t-1} \sim \pi] && \\
  &= \sum_{s} \mu(s) \sum_{a} \pi(a|s) \sum_{s',r} p(s', r | s, a)r && \\
 \end{align*}
 where $\mu_\pi(s)$ is the steady-state distribution under $\pi$, defined as $\mu_\pi(s) = \lim_{t \rightarrow \infty} Pr\{S_t=s | A_{0:t} \sim \pi \}$, $\forall \pi$, that is assumed to be independent of $S_0$.
 The system is assumed to be ergodic, i.e., the expectations of being in a state depend only on the policy and MDP transition probabilities, and not on early choices.

-### Discounting
-Temporal discounting can be applied to continuing problems where immediate rewards are valued higher than future rewards.
-Discounting has the additional benefit of bounding the return.
-If $\gamma < 1$, then $\sum_k \gamma^k=\dfrac{1}{1-\gamma}$, and $G_t$ is bounded, as long as $R_t$ is also bounded.
-One could measure the discounted return at every time step in the continuous setting.
-It turns out, however, that the discounted average returns are proportional to the actual un-discounted average returns \cite{sutton2018reinforcement}.
-The discount factor does not change the order of the policies, so it has no effect on the problem \footnote{See the box on page 254 in \cite{sutton2018reinforcement} for proof.}.
-Accordingly, discounting is inconsequential when defining the control problem with function approximation.

 Differential returns are used in the average reward setting and defined as $G_t = \sum_{k=t+1} R_{k} - r(\pi)$.